Las Vegas City Guide

 Nearby cities and attractions

-Hoover Dam is a monumental engineering feat located about 45 minutes away on the Colorado River.
-Visitors can explore the massive structure and enjoy panoramic views of Lake Mead.
+Hoover Dam stands as a monumental feat of engineering on the Colorado River, reachable in about 45 minutes.
+Visitors can explore the massive structure and enjoy sweeping views of Lake Mead from various vantage points.

 📍